Azure/reliable-web-app-pattern-java/README.md

 ## RWA 1.0 Proseware

-The RWA 1.0 Proseware implementation can be found in the [proseware](https://github.com/Azure/reliable-web-app-pattern-java/tree/proseware)
+The RWA 1.0 Proseware implementation can be found in the [proseware branch](https://github.com/Azure/reliable-web-app-pattern-java/tree/proseware).

 ## Trademarks